BPYap/Telegram_Chatbot/README.md

-Deprecated and Web Crawler directory are not related/included in final build
+Notes: - `deprecated` and `web crawler` directory are not related/included in final build